How to improve cash flow: 8 methods 2022

 8. Get a support network

 Cash flow is one of the biggest challenges business owners must tackle.
-In a recent LinkedIn poll, 44% of people said it was their largest financial challenge.
-It’s also difficult to know if you’re making the right decisions when it comes to improving your cash flow.
+In a recent LinkedIn poll, 44% of people said it was their most significant financial challenge.
+It's also difficult to know if you're making the right decisions regarding improving your cash flow.

-So, we recommend seeking the opinions of others.
-This might be through a peer advisory board, like one here at TAB, or a good financial adviser, or your board of directors.
-By coming together with people who will understand your cash flow dilemmas, you’re more likely to maximise on your cash flow potential in 2022.
+So, we would recommend that you seek the opinions of others.
+This might be through a peer advisory board, like one here at TAB, an excellent financial adviser, or your board of directors.
+By coming together with people who will understand your cash flow dilemmas, you're more likely to maximise your cash flow potential in 2022.

 Read Anna-Marie Eardley’s story.
 Through an introduction from TAB, Anna-Marie got a new financial consultant.
 This helped her to streamline her business’ crippling accountancy costs and other company outgoings to improve financial performance.